 Health information pertinent to each PBT student is maintained by the PBT Program Director in the Don Allen Health Science storage room file cabinet after graduation.
-The Program ADMIN maintains the health records of a current class at any given time.
+The Program ADMIN maintains the health records of each class for 5 years.
 Academic student records are maintained in the Program Director's office for 5 years.
 After 5 years, the files are destroyed according to college policy by shredding.
+Student transcripts are maintained permanently by the college admissions and registrar department.
+Students may view unofficial transcripts in Coyote Connect, and may request an official copy from the WC web site.
+For more detailed information, see: https://wc.edu/about/administration-departments/registrar/ordering-wc-transcripts.php.
 Students can access their academic and health files by arranging an appointment with the Phlebotomy Program Director to review these records.
 Students are expected to keep their file information current in case emergency notification becomes necessary.
 Any public inquiries concerning a student will be referred to the Program Director.